 Christine Schäfer, MSc BA

-Christine Schäfer is a researcher at the GDI Gottlieb Duttweiler Institute.
+Christine Schäfer is a researcher and speaker at the GDI Gottlieb Duttweiler Institute.
 She analyses social, economic and technological trends, with a focus on food, consumption and trade.

 Christine studied business administration at the Universities of Bern and Valencia, with a focus on marketing and consumer behaviour.
 Before joining GDI, she completed a trainee programme at US pharmaceutical and consumer goods manufacturer Johnson & Johnson in Zug.